scylladb/scylladb/docs/alternator/compatibility.md

 or writing to a specific table.
 The way this is supported in Alternator is currently _not_ compatible with DynamoDB's APIs (IAM or PutResourcePolicy).
-Instead, one needs to grant permissions to specific roles using CQL, with the "GRANT" command.
+Instead, one needs to grant permissions to specific roles using CQL, with the `GRANT` command.
 For example, an Alternator table "xyz" is visible to CQL as `alternator_xyz.xyz`, and the following command will allow requests from user "myrole" to read this table (with GetItem and other read operations):
 `GRANT SELECT ON alternator_xyz.xyz TO myrole`.
-Refer to the CQL documentation on how to use GRANT and REVOKE to control permissions, and which permissions
+Refer to the CQL documentation on how to use GRANT and REVOKE to control permissions:
-exist:
 <https://docs.scylladb.com/stable/operating-scylla/security/authorization.html>

 The following permissions are needed to run the following API operations:

- * SELECT:      GetItem, Query, Scan, BatchGetItem, GetRecords
+ * `SELECT`:      GetItem, Query, Scan, BatchGetItem, GetRecords
- * MODIFY:      PutItem, DeleteItem, UpdateItem, BatchWriteItem
+ * `MODIFY`:      PutItem, DeleteItem, UpdateItem, BatchWriteItem
- * CREATE:      CreateTable
+ * `CREATE`:      CreateTable
- * DROP:        DeleteTable
+ * `DROP`:        DeleteTable
- * ALTER:       UpdateTable, TagResource, UntagResource, UpdateTimeToLive
+ * `ALTER`:       UpdateTable, TagResource, UntagResource, UpdateTimeToLive
- * none needed: ListTables, DescribeTable, DescribeEndpoints, ListTagsOfResource, DescribeTimeToLive, DescribeContinuousBackups, ListStreams, DescribeStream, GetShardIterator
+ * _none needed_: ListTables, DescribeTable, DescribeEndpoints,
+                  ListTagsOfResource, DescribeTimeToLive,
+                  DescribeContinuousBackups, ListStreams, DescribeStream,
+                  GetShardIterator

 Note that the required permissions depend on the type of operation, not on what it does.
 For example, even though the PutItem operation can read the